upeshv/WP-REST-API/README.md

-## WP REST API for Updating, Creating docs pages for doc Post type.
+## WP REST API for Updating, Creating docs pages for the doc Post type.

-This API is open for sepecfic user (Login Based).
-And its able to accept POST request to an endpoint(http://xyz.com/awesome-api/v1/docs/document) with JSON body.
+This API is open for specific users (Login Based).
+And it's able to accept POST requests to an endpoint(http://xyz.com/awesome-api/v1/docs/document) with JSON body.

 JSON body contains the markup for the page content and destination file path.